International trade in goods

 Main statistical findings

-In 2014, the relation between exports and imports (the cover ratio) was particularly high in favour of exports in Russia and Norway (see Figure 2), while in absolute terms China and Russia have had the largest annual trade surpluses since 2005; in 2014, the United States had the largest annual deficit (see Figure 3).
+In 2015, the ratio of exports to imports (the cover ratio) was particularly high in favour of exports for Russia, Norway and China (see Figure 2), while in absolute terms China and Russia have had the largest annual trade surpluses since 2005; in 2015, the United States had the largest deficit (see Figure 3), continuing a pattern that has been apparent over the whole of the last decade for which data are available.

-EU-28 international trade in goods with the rest of the world (the sum of extra-EU exports and imports) was valued at EUR 3 517 billion in 2015 (see Figure 6 and Table 1).
-Both imports and exports increased in comparison with 2014, but this increase was larger for exports (EUR 88 billion) than for imports (EUR 35 billion).
-As a result, the EU-28’s trade surplus increased from EUR 11 billion in 2014 to EUR 64 billion in 2015.
+EU-28 international trade in goods with the rest of the world (the sum of extra-EU exports and imports) was valued at EUR 3 453 billion in 2016 (see Figure 6).
+Both imports and exports were marginally lower in comparison with 2015, with the reduction for exports (EUR 44 billion) approximately twice the size of that recorded for imports (EUR 21 billion).
+As a result, the EU-28’s trade surplus remained positive, but fell from EUR 60 billion in 2015 to EUR 38 billion in 2016.

-Germany was by far the largest Member State in relation to extra EU-28 trade in 2015, contributing 28.2 % of the EU-28’s exports of goods to non-member countries and accounting for almost one fifth (18.8 %) of the EU-28’s imports (see Figure 7).
-The next three largest exporters, the United Kingdom (12.9 %), France (10.5 %) and Italy (10.4 %), remained the same as in 2014 (although France’s extra-EU-28 exports surpassed those of Italy), and were the only other EU Member States to account for a double-digit share of EU-28 exports.
-The United Kingdom (15.2 %), the Netherlands (14.4 %), France (9.5 %) and Italy (8.9 %) followed Germany as the largest importers of goods from non-member countries in 2015.
+Among the EU Member States, Germany had by far the highest share of extra EU-28 trade in 2016, contributing 28.7 % of the EU-28’s exports of goods to non-member countries and accounting for almost one fifth (18.8 %) of the EU-28’s imports (see Figure 7).
+The next three largest exporters, the United Kingdom (11.1 %), Italy (10.5 %) and France (also 10.5 %), remained the same as in 2015 (although Italy’s extra-EU-28 exports surpassed those of France) and were the only other EU Member States to account for a double-digit share of EU-28 exports.
+The United Kingdom (16.6 %), the Netherlands (14.2 %), France (9.4 %) and Italy (8.4 %) followed Germany as the largest importers of goods from non-member countries in 2016.
 The relatively high share for the Netherlands can, at least in part, be explained by the considerable amount of goods that flow into the EU through Rotterdam, which is the EU’s leading sea port.
-The largest extra EU-28 trade surplus in goods, valued at EUR 179.4 billion in 2015, was recorded by Germany, followed by Italy (EUR 33.7 billion) and Ireland (EUR 29.3 billion).
+The largest extra EU-28 trade surplus in goods, valued at EUR 180.9 billion in 2016, was recorded by Germany, followed by Italy (EUR 39.9 billion) and Ireland (EUR 34.5 billion).
+The largest trade deficits for extra-EU trade in goods were recorded in the Netherlands (EUR 115.9 billion) and the United Kingdom (EUR 89.7 billion).

-As for extra EU-28 trade, Germany was also the largest Member State in relation to intra EU-28 trade in 2015, contributing 22.6 % of the EU-28’s dispatches of goods to other Member States and also just over one fifth (20.9 %) of the EU-28’s arrivals of goods from other Member States (see Figure 8).
-The Netherlands (12.6 %) was the only other Member State to contribute more than one tenth of intra-EU dispatches, again a consequence of the Rotterdam effect, while France (11.8 %) and the United Kingdom (10.2 %) accounted for more than one tenth of intra-EU-28 arrivals.
+As for extra EU-28 trade, Germany was also the EU Member State with the highest level of intra EU-28 trade in 2016, contributing 22.8 % of the EU-28’s dispatches of goods to other Member States and also just over one fifth (20.9 %) of the EU-28’s arrivals of goods from other Member States (see Figure 8).
+The Netherlands (12.5 %) was the only other Member State to contribute more than one tenth of intra-EU dispatches, again a consequence of the Rotterdam effect, while France (11.8 %) and the United Kingdom (9.6 %) accounted for close to one tenth of intra-EU-28 arrivals.

-The importance of the EU’s internal market is underlined by the fact that intra-EU trade in goods (dispatches and arrivals combined) was higher than extra-EU trade (exports and imports combined) for each EU Member State, with the exception of the United Kingdom (see Figure 9).
+The importance of the EU’s internal market is underlined by the fact that intra-EU trade in goods (dispatches and arrivals combined) was higher than extra-EU trade (exports and imports combined) for each EU Member State, with the exceptions of Malta and the United Kingdom where they were very nearly balanced (see Figure 9).
 The proportion of total trade in goods that was accounted for by intra-EU and extra-EU flows varied considerably across the Member States, reflecting to some degree historical ties and geographical location.
-The highest shares of intra-EU trade (around 80 % of total trade) were recorded for Luxembourg, Estonia, Hungary, the Czech Republic and Slovakia, with this ratio falling to 49.7 % in the United Kingdom.
+The highest shares of intra-EU trade (around 80 % of total trade) were recorded for Estonia, Luxembourg, Hungary, the Czech Republic and Slovakia, with this ratio falling to 49.3 % in the United Kingdom.

-Between 2005 and 2015, the development of the EU-28’s exports of goods by major trading partner varied considerably.
-Among the main trading partners, the highest growth rate was recorded for exports to China which more than trebled, while exports to South Korea and Brazil more than doubled (see Figure 10).
-Exports to Japan and Russia grew more slowly and were approximately 30 % higher in 2015 than they had been in 2005.
+Between 2006 and 2016, the development of the EU-28’s exports of goods by major trading partner varied considerably.
+Among the main trading partners, the highest growth rate was recorded for exports to China which almost trebled, while exports to South Korea almost doubled (see Figure 10).
+Exports to Norway and Japan grew more slowly and were 26 % and 30 % higher in 2016 than they had been in 2006, while there was no change in the level of EU-28 exports to Russia over the period under consideration.

-On the import side, between 2005 and 2015 the EU-28 saw a decrease in the value of its imports of goods from Japan (down 20 %).
-The greatest increases were registered for imports from China and India which more than doubled.
+On the import side, between 2006 and 2016 the EU-28 saw a decrease in the value of its imports of goods from Japan (-15 %), Russia (-17 %) and Norway (-23 %); for the latter two these changes reflect, at least in part, changes in the price of oil and gas.
+The greatest increases were registered for imports from China (76 %), India (74 %) and Switzerland (70 %).

-The United States remained, by far, the most common destination for goods exported from the EU-28 in 2015 (see Figure 11), although the share of EU-28 exports destined for the United States fell from 28.0 % of the total in 2002 to 16.7 % in 2013 before recovering to 20.7 % by 2015.
-China was the second most important destination market for EU-28 exports in 2015 (9.5 % of the EU-28 total), followed by Switzerland (8.4 %).
-In 2015, Turkey overtook Russia to be the fourth largest destination for EU-28 exports of goods.
-The seven largest destination markets for EU-28 exports of goods — China, the United States, Russia, Switzerland, Norway, Turkey and Japan — accounted for more than half (53.1 %) of all EU-28 exports of goods.
+The United States remained, by far, the most common destination for goods exported from the EU-28 in 2016 (see Figure 11), although the share of EU-28 exports destined for the United States fell from 28.0 % of the total in 2002 to 16.7 % in 2013 before recovering to 20.8 % by 2016.
+China was the second most important destination market for EU-28 exports in 2016 (9.7 % of the EU-28 total), followed by Switzerland (8.2 %).
+In 2015, Turkey overtook Russia to be the fourth largest destination for EU-28 exports of goods and this pattern continued in 2016 when Turkey accounted for 4.5 % of EU-28 exports.
+The seven largest destination markets for EU-28 exports of goods — the United States, China, Switzerland, Turkey, Russia, Japan and Norway — accounted for more than half (53.4 %) of all EU-28 exports of goods.

 The seven largest suppliers of EU-28 imports of goods were the same countries as the seven largest destination markets for EU-28 exports, although their order was slightly different (compare Figures 11 and 12).
-These seven countries accounted for a larger share of the EU-28’s imports of goods than their share of EU-28 exports of goods: nearly three fifths (59.8 %) of all imports of goods into the EU-28 came from these seven countries.
-China was the origin for more than one fifth (20.3 %) of all imports into the EU-28 in 2015 and was the largest supplier of goods imported into the EU-28.
-The United States’ share of EU-28 imports of goods (14.4 %) was around 6 percentage points lower than that of China, while the share of Russia (7.9 %), which was the third largest supplier of goods to the EU-28, was a further 6 percentage points smaller.
-In 2015, Turkey overtook Japan to be the sixth largest supplier of EU-28 imports of goods.
+These seven countries accounted for a larger share of the EU-28’s imports of goods than their share of EU-28 exports of goods: just over three fifths (60.2 %) of all imports of goods into the EU-28 came from these seven countries.
+China was the origin for more than one fifth (20.2 %) of all imports into the EU-28 in 2016 and was the largest supplier of goods imported into the EU-28.
+The United States’ share of EU-28 imports of goods (14.5 %) was around 6 percentage points lower than that of China, while the shares of Switzerland (7.1 %) and Russia (7.0 %), which were the third and fourth largest suppliers of goods to the EU-28, were a further 7 percentage points smaller.
+Turkey was the fifth largest supplier of EU-28 imports of goods, followed closely by Japan and Norway.

 Analysis of main product groups

-Between 2010 and 2015, the value of the EU-28’s imports and exports increased for all product groups shown in Figure 13, except for the imports of mineral fuels and lubricant products which fell 14.7 %.
-The highest growth rate for exports was reported for food, drinks and tobacco for which an increase of 49.5 % was observed.
-The imports of these products also increased strongly (up 33.8 %), but this growth was surpassed by chemicals and related products where growth of 34.8 % was recorded.
+Between 2011 and 2016, the value of the EU-28’s extra-EU exports increased for most product groups shown in Figure 13, although there were two exceptions: exports of raw materials (fell overall by 5.1 %) and exports of mineral fuels and lubricant products (fell by 26.0 %).
+The highest growth rate for exports was reported for food, drinks and tobacco for which an increase of 31.0 % was observed, while there was also a relatively rapid increase in the level of extra-EU exports of chemicals and related products (up 23.1 %), while double-digit growth rates were also recorded for machinery and transport equipment and for other manufactured products.

-The EU-28’s trade surplus for goods of EUR 64.2 billion in 2015 was driven by a positive trade balance in relation to machinery and transport equipment, which stood at EUR 218.0 billion, and in relation to chemicals and related products (EUR 129.9 billion).
-Between 2010 and 2015, the EU-28 reported an increase in the trade surplus for both of these product groups.
-For food, drinks and tobacco, the EU-28 moved from a small trade deficit in 2010 to a similar sized trade surplus in 2015.
-For the other three product groups shown in Figure 13 the EU-28 reported a smaller trade deficit in 2015 than it had in 2010.
-The largest trade deficit in 2015 was for mineral fuels and lubricant products where imports exceeded exports by EUR 243.2 billion.
+The EU-28’s extra-EU trade surplus for goods of EUR 37.7 billion in 2016 was driven by a positive trade balance in relation to machinery and transport equipment, which stood at EUR 193.1 billion, and in relation to chemicals and related products (EUR 129.1 billion).
+Between 2011 and 2016, the EU-28 reported an increase in its trade surplus for chemicals and related products, whereas the surplus for machinery and transport equipment narrowed somewhat.
+For food, drinks and tobacco, the EU-28 moved from a small trade deficit in 2011 to a slightly larger trade surplus in 2016.
+The largest trade deficit in 2016 was for mineral fuels and lubricant products where imports exceeded exports by EUR 190.0 billion.
+The EU-28 trade deficits for mineral fuels and lubricant products and for raw materials narrowed considerably during the period 2011 to 2016, with the deficit for the former being more than halved during this five-year period.
+By contrast, the EU-28 trade deficit for other manufactured goods widened, reaching EUR 53.5 billion in 2016, which was 3.5 % higher than in 2011.

-Figure 16 contrasts the structure of the EU-28’s imports and exports in 2015: it should be borne in mind that the overall level of exports was around 3.7 % higher than imports.
-The most notable difference is the share of mineral fuels and lubricant products which was several times higher for imports than for exports.
+Figure 16 contrasts the structure of the EU-28’s imports and exports in 2016: it should be borne in mind that the overall level of exports was 2.2 % higher than the level of imports.
+The most notable difference concerns the share of mineral fuels and lubricant products which was 3.6 times as high for imports as exports.
 This was balanced by lower import shares for machinery and transport equipment and for chemicals and related products.

 Data sources and availability